 Evaluation is one of the steps of the generalist intervention model (GIM) and is also a very important part of the SWRK Program.
 The faculty has a commitment to you, the student, to give you the best education possible.
 The faculty also has an obligation to the profession, to the community and to your future clients to ensure that you have been appropriately educated.
 Ongoing evaluation of our educational program helps to accomplish these commitments and obligations.
 You may be asked to complete various inventories, data collection forms, and course evaluations, during and after your time at HPU.
-These are always voluntary, but we would appreciate your kokua.
+We would appreciate your kōkua (assistance).